3 Reasons To Choose Positive Displacement Pumps

 3. Metering applications

-Positive displacement pumps are often used for metering because of their ability to offer constant flow.
+These pumps are often used for metering because of their ability to offer constant flow.
 PD pumps are thus well suited for metering applications where precise quantities of fluids and measured flow is needed for specific process requirements.
-The types of positive displacement chemical pumps used for metering include bellows, gear, peristaltic, diaphragm, and piston.
+The types of pumps used for metering include bellows, gear, peristaltic, diaphragm, and piston.

 Positive displacement pumps are better than centrifugal pumps for some applications, but it’s not always a clear choice.
 If you’re unsure, give us a call on 1-800-367-4180 (toll-free).
 We are your chemical pumps supplier in Canada and we’re here to help you choose, install, maintain, and monitor a variety of equipment.
 And to answer questions about things you’ve previously tried gone wrong.